 Sheryl Pattek of Forrester Research analyzed how technology is changing the marketing game in detail, drawing on her own personal experience.
-Pattek mentions that when she first became an executive, technology was involved in marketing efforts; however, it was not necessary for a marketing professional to consider the specifics of the technological side.
+Pattek mentions that when she first became an executive, technology was involved in marketing efforts; however, a marketing professional didn’t need to consider the specifics of the technological side.
 Now, having seen the light (or the glow of the screen, perhaps), Pattek gave a series of speeches this year on how her role is changing.

 The reason that technology has become so central to marketing, from Pattek’s point of view, is that transitioning to the new, hyper-digital world in which we live “changed the balance of power, putting customers in charge.”

 What makes Pattek’s basic thesis particularly eye-opening is that she believes the move toward technology is no longer a choice for a marketer.
-Rather, marketers are now technologists; that shift has already completed.
-In order to stay on top, a marketing chief must be able to dominate that terrain, even if it feels a little uncomfortable.
+Rather, marketers are now technologists; that shift has already been completed.
+To stay on top, a marketing chief must dominate that terrain, even if it feels a little uncomfortable.

 Pattek also references a poll of C-level executives conducted by The Economist regarding marketing and technology, noting that 20% of CEOs place technological aptitude among the three strengths necessary to be a successful CMO.
 If Pattek’s assessment is correct, CEOs still may not understand how blended the two fields have become.

-Finally regarding Pattek’s article, it’s important to note – as she indicates – that technology is not just about touching the customer.
+Finally, regarding Pattek’s article, it’s important to note – as she indicates – that technology is not just about touching the customer.
 It’s also about gathering and understanding data.
 We live in an age in which performance is often directly measurable.
-The pool of Big Data is invaluable to rethink content and approaches and every tool and advancement like Cloud Hosting greatly increases our ability to maximize this cutting edge technology.
+The pool of Big Data is invaluable to rethink content and approaches, and every tool and advancement like VPS hosting greatly increases our ability to maximize this cutting-edge technology.

 The keys to the technological kingdom

-CIO references a study that was widely covered in the marketing and technology worlds because it describes a similar power shift to that described by Pattek.
-Pattek argued that the customer is taking the reins from business.
+CIO references a widely covered study in the marketing and technology worlds because it describes a similar power shift to that described by Pattek.
+Pattek argued that the customer is taking the reins from businesses.
 It would seem that the gist of this article is that technology is, in a sense, taking the reins of marketing.
 Strangely, though, it’s the reverse.

 In the article, Rona Borre, founder of Instant Technology (a consulting and placement firm), mentions that she doesn’t think the “traditional” marketer exists anymore.
 Concurring with Pattek, she sees the CMO position as drawing on some of the skills and expertise of the CIO – a nuance that is worth addressing.